pushmix/web-notification/README.md

 **Subscription Code**

-Copy subscription code from dashboard and paste it at the bottom of the web page to start building your audience.
+Copy subscription code from the dashboard and paste it at the bottom of the web page to start building your audience.
 You can add subscription code to more than one page.
-When webpage is loaded subscription code trigger the opt in prompt to be displayed.
-In the event when web browser is not supported, opt in prompt will not be displayed.
+When a webpage is loaded subscription code trigger the opt-in prompt to be displayed.
+In the event when the web browser is not supported, an opt-in prompt will not be displayed.

 The subscription code can also be added via Google Tag Manager, please see Google [search results](https://www.google.co.uk/search?q=Adding+Custom+JavaScript+to+Your+Website+Using+Google+Tag+Manager&oq=Adding+Custom+JavaScript+to+Your+Website+Using+Google+Tag+Manager) for articles that describes this process.